webdriverio/webdriverio/CONTRIBUTING.md

 ## Link changes to your current project

-When modifying core WebdriverIO packages you can link those changes to your current project to test the changes that you made.
+When modifying core WebdriverIO packages, you can link those changes to your current project to test the changes that you made.

-If you are working on a package, lets say the @wdio/cli package, you can link this in the following way from the WebdriverIO repositority.
+If you are working on a package, let's say the @wdio/cli package, you can link this in the following way from the WebdriverIO repository.

 ```
 $ cd packages/wdio-cli